 If the first password failed to unlock the device then the default passwords will be used to unlock the device.
 If that happened, then of course some application cannot use the MSP if the application is using the DCO calibration content saved in the Info-A segment.
 The DCO calibration data should be restored first.
-If the DCO calibration data are erased then the GangPro430 software can recalibrate the DCO constants using access via JTAG or Spy-Bi-Wire.
+If the DCO calibration data are erased then the FlashPro430 software can recalibrate the DCO constants using access via JTAG, Spy-Bi-Wire or Fast BSL.
 No extra hardware is required.
-When the BSL interface is used then the DCO can be recalibrated by the FlashPro430 programmer.
 The DCO are calibrated with tolerance +/- 1% for desired frequency and the DCO constants are saved in the flash memory.
 See chapter 6 for details how to make the setup for the DCO recalibration.